 Unique document design: It all adds up to something special

-Furthermore, this wealth of knowledge is combined with close cooperation and consultation with security experts and forensic laboratories, as well as the know-how of Thales' own dedicated team of engineers.
+Furthermore, this wealth of knowledge is combined with close cooperation and consultation with security experts and forensic laboratories and the know-how of Thales' dedicated team of engineers.

 As a result, Finland has raised the bar.

 Not just in terms of creativity and convenience, but also the level of protection provided for a centennial state and its forward-thinking citizens.

 Finally, how can we help you realize the benefits of secure passport design?